Skip to main content

 • NJ PLLC trap: New Jersey does not authorize PLLCs as a distinct entity type; therapists must use standard LLCs or Professional Corporations (N.J.S.A.
 14A:17)

-• PCs with more than two licensed professionals trigger $150 per-professional NJ CBT filing fee, which adds up fast in group practices
+• PCs with more than two licensed professionals trigger $150 per-professional NJ CBT filing fee (Schedule PC required for all PCs), which adds up fast in group practices

 • NJ CBT minimum tax ($375 to $1,500) applies to all S-Corps regardless of profitability, eating into SE tax savings at lower income levels